shibbo/3dcomp/docs/CONTRIBUTING.md

 * C / C++ (however, C++ is STRONGLY recommended)
 * Aarch64 Assembly
-* Reverse engineering instructions from PowerPC to C / C++
+* Reverse engineering instructions from Aarch64 to C / C++

 Decompilers such as Hex-Rays (included in IDA Pro) are useful as they can make the decompilation easier to write.